aaronallen8455/decoy/README.md

 body.
 The response will be a JSON array of the IDs assigned to those rules in the order they were sent.
 For example, if the server is running on port 9000, the request would be sent to `http://localhost:9000/_add-rules`.
 The JSON for specifying a rule is outlined below.
-There is also an `_add-rule` endpoint for adding a single rule rather than an array of rules which returns a single rule ID.

-Rules can be removed from a server using the `_remove-rules` and `_remove-rule` endpoints which take as the request body an array of rule IDs or a single rule ID respectively.
+Rules can be removed from a server using the `_remove-rules` endpoint which take as the request body an array of rule IDs or a single rule ID respectively.

 The server can be reset to to its initial state by hitting the `_reset` endpoint.